 insurance money was made available as a result.

 Library architect in February, 1992.
 David Hennington was retained by the architect as the library consultant for the project.

 In May, 1992, South Branch Library opened in temporary space of 10,000 sq. ft. in a former grocery store in

-Please join us in the small meeting room every other month on the 2nd Thursday for lively book discussions and refreshments.
-The book club will be held at 1:00pm and 2:00pm.
+Please join us in the Small Meeting Room every even-numbered month on the second Thursday for lively book discussion and refreshments.
+The book club will be held at 1:00 PM and 2:00 PM.
 Please choose which session you would like to attend when you register.
 Registration starts at 10:00 AM the day after book club takes place.

 **Seating is limited.
 Please register in advance for the upcoming book discussion.**

 10 free copies of the upcoming book club selection will be raffled off during the two book club sessions.
 Registered participants that attend, are eligible for a chance to win one of these free copies.